+Dissenting Respectfully

-Dissenting Respectfully Shabbat Shof'tim 5785
+Shabbat Shof'tim 5785

-August 29, 2025 Rabbi Barry H. Block
+August 29, 2025

+Rabbi Barry H. Block

 Who remembers the game show Family Feud?
 With two families competing, the host would ask a question-for example, "We surveyed one hundred audience members, asking: 'What is your favorite college football team?'
-What were their answers?"
+What was the top answer?"
 One family hit their buzzer and shouted: "Arkansas Razorbacks!"
 Buzzer.
 The other family shouted, "Notre Dame!"
 Bing!

-Last night, teaching Judaism 101, I was not the host for Family Feud, but there was a clear top answer when I asked the group of one thing they could give up for twenty-four hours, which would make life more peaceful.
+Last night, teaching Judaism 101, I was not the host for Family Feud, but there was a clear top answer when I asked the group of one thing they could give up for twenty-four hours, which would make their Shabbat more peaceful.
 Hands down: social media.

 The word "stress" was on several people's lips, as they described what they would seek to avoid.
 They're not wrong.
-Scrolling through Facebook, I see that people are angry.
+Scrolling through Facebook, people are angry.
 Yes, the algorithm has a lot to do with that, but it's also true that my friends, whether in the United States or Israel, include plenty of unhappy souls.

 The posts from Israel are mostly photographs from demonstrations, where humongous crowds are gathered to protest the ongoing war in Gaza.
-Since most of us are primarily on social media with people with whom we typically agree-that is, in our echo chambers-most responses to my friends who are demonstrating are positive and grateful.
-Sometimes, though, an angry response disparaging the protestors as unpatriotic.
+Since most of us are primarily on social media with people with whom we typically agree-that is, in our echo chambers-most responses to these posts are positive and grateful.
+Sometimes, though, an angry comment disparages the protestors as unpatriotic.

 Robust debate is a good thing.
 Unanimity often reflects silence on the part of a minority that feels unsafe sharing an unpopular, dissenting view.
-The folks who don't speak up aren't wrong, though: Sharing their opinions will certainly result in continued debate, which may be fine; but a sharp, vile insult is also possible.
+The folks who don't speak up aren't wrong: Sharing their opinions will continue debate, which may be fine; but a sharp, vile insult is also possible.
 People can be very nasty.
 The Central Conference of American Rabbis' Code of Rabbinic Ethics says, "Public disagreements between rabbis should be stated in terms of disagreements about issues and avoid personal attack.
-Lashon hara (often translated as ['slander']) is equally unacceptable."
-Suffice it to say that, even among rabbis, this admonition is too ignored, and experience teaches that we are far from alone.
+Lashon hara (often translated as 'malicious gossip' [or 'slander']) is equally unacceptable."
+Suffice it to say that, even among rabbis, this admonition is too often ignored, and rabbis are far from alone.

 The Israeli protest movement is laudable.
 Demonstrators carry Israeli flags-and increasingly, yellow flags, representing the demand for hostage release.
 I have walked around the part of Tel Aviv where tens of thousands gather in protest at least weekly, and I've noticed that even the flowerbeds are flourishing.
 These demonstrations are nonviolent.
-Even vandalism doesn't happen, the only exception coming when protestors burn tires to block roadways, or counter-protestors attack the demonstrations.
+Vandalism doesn't happen, except when protestors burn tires to block roadways, or when counter-protestors attack.